stackitcloud/stackit-cli/docs/stackit_server_start.md

-## stackit beta
+## stackit server start

-Contains beta STACKIT CLI commands
+Starts an existing server or allocates the server if deallocated

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Starts an existing server or allocates the server if deallocated.

 ```
-stackit beta [flags]
+stackit server start SERVER_ID [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
-  $ stackit beta --help

-  Execute a beta command
+  Start an existing server with ID "xxx"
-  $ stackit beta MY_COMMAND
+  $ stackit server start xxx
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help   Help for "stackit server start"
 ```

 ### Options inherited from parent commands